-As the shocking details of the Jodi Arias trial continue to cascade into our living room, everyone from armchair shrinks to casual observers has a theory on the mental state of the killer.
+As the shocking details of the Jodi Arias trial continue to cascade into our living rooms, armchair shrinks and casual observers seem to have a theory on the mental state of the killer.

-She has been “diagnosed” as: narcissistic, a pathological liar, bipolar and a sociopath (which I discuss in a recent blog).
+She has been “diagnosed” as narcissistic, a pathological liar, bipolar and a sociopath (which I discuss in a recent post).
 But, the most popular lay diagnosis recently is borderline personality disorder (BPD).

 Arias is not the only high profile individual with the BPD label.
 There's also Casey Anthony, Sandy Hook school shooter Adam Lanza, Colorado shooter James Holmes and Robert Kennedy Jr.s’ wife, Mary.
 It’s almost to the point where BPD is the default explanation for anyone with inexplicable behavior.

 The term borderline evolved into the mental health lexicon back in 1938 when Adolf Sterm described patients who seemed to suffer from a mild type of schizophrenia.
 He described the patients as being on the borderline between neurosis and psychosis.
 It wasn’t until 1980 that BPD appeared in the DSM as a personality disorder.